EmoUsedHM01/Sellswords-Updated/README.md

 - Flurry of Blows

-Learn to target vitals with your piercing attacks!Every attack that deals at least 10 damage to Hitpoints, applies a stacking debuff that lowers the target's threshold to receive injury and their Resolve by 7%.
+Learn to target vitals with your piercing attacks!
+Every attack that deals at least 10 damage to Hitpoints, applies a stacking debuff that lowers the target's threshold to receive injury and their Resolve by 7%.
 If this attack does at least 30 damage, apply an addtional stack, then inflict a stackable Bleed on your target.
 This effect deals 10 damage each turn, for two turns, and can stack up to 5 times.
 Additionally, Piercing attacks can now inflict injuries to Undead.

 - Total Cover

-Master the art of deflecting blows with your shield, turning powerful enemy attacks into mere glancing hits.Grants +20% damage reduction when using Shieldwall, and +25% when using Fortify.
+Master the art of deflecting blows with your shield, turning powerful enemy attacks into mere glancing hits.
+Grants +20% damage reduction when using Shieldwall, and +25% when using Fortify.

 - The Guardian

-Protect your allies with your shield!Increase the Melee Defense, Ranged Defense, and Initiative of adjacent allies by 8% of your total Melee Defense and Ranged Defense.
+Protect your allies with your shield!
+Increase the Melee Defense, Ranged Defense, and Initiative of adjacent allies by 8% of your total Melee Defense and Ranged Defense.
 If multiple users with this perk are present, only the highest bonus applies.

 - Furinkazan

-Master the art of movement!Reduce the Action Point cost of Rotation, Footwork, Evasion, Sprint, Climb, and Audacious Charge by 1 and reduce Fatigue costs by 50% Does not stack with Tumble.
+Master the art of movement!
+Reduce the Action Point cost of Rotation, Footwork, Evasion, Sprint, Climb, and Audacious Charge by 1 and reduce Fatigue costs by 50% Does not stack with Tumble.

 - Grand Slam

-Being massive has its pros and cons.The Double Grip effect now increases damage by 50%.
+Being massive has its pros and cons.
+The Double Grip effect now increases damage by 50%.
 Increases Armor penetration and damage by 50% when Unarmed.
 The Muscularity perk has its damage effect tripled.
 Fatigue cost of all skills is increased by 8% of your Hitpoints Melee and throwing AP costs are increased by 1 Melee Defense, Ranged Defense, and Initiative are reduced by 8% of your Hitpoints.
 The maximum Hitpoint value for this perks bonuses and penalties is 150.
 The Riposte skill has an additional -15% hit chance.
 The Duelist perk now provides +20% additional Armor penetration for all weapons, except Non-Throwing Ranged Weapons.

 - Light Armor Mastery

-The ability to move swiftly can seem almost like a dance if done by a true master.Fatigue costs are reduced by up to 20%.
+The ability to move swiftly can seem almost like a dance if done by a true master.
+Fatigue costs are reduced by up to 20%.
 This bonus drops exponentially when wearing head and body Armor with a total penalty to Maximum Fatigue above 15.

 - Medium Armor Mastery

 Straps and belts, the crux of any Armor.
-Knowing how to stay flexible while bound up is what seperates the wheat from the chaff.Grants additional Fatigue recovery and Ranged Defense equal to your current Initiative divided by your Armor's total weight, up to a maximum of +5.
+Knowing how to stay flexible while bound up is what seperates the wheat from the chaff.
+Grants additional Fatigue recovery and Ranged Defense equal to your current Initiative divided by your Armor's total weight, up to a maximum of +5.
 This bonus only applies when your Initiative is higher than three times your Armor's total weight, and drops to zero if the total Fatigue penalty is outside the range of 20 to 40.

 - Heavy Armor Mastery

-You've learnt how to shift the substantial weight that your Armor has from a hinderance to an advantage.Removes the penalties and doubles the Hitpoint mitigation effect applied by Heavy Armor Encumbrance.
+You've learnt how to shift the substantial weight that your Armor has from a hinderance to an advantage.
+Removes the penalties and doubles the Hitpoint mitigation effect applied by Heavy Armor Encumbrance.